topera/docker-travis/README.md

 # Travis

 ## Intro
-This is a docker image to run travis from command-line, for those that don't want to install ruby and related things in it's own machine.
+This is a Docker image to run Travis-CI from command-line, for those that don't want to install Ruby and related things in it's own machine.

 ## How to use